PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-06 07:30:11
+Last updated: 2024-04-06 07:30:44
-Random Quote: After all, what’s more human than the fight for survival? - Tokyo
+Random Quote: The Universe is Random.
+Not Inevitable.
+It's simple Chaos. - Walter White